isabelroses/website/content/experimenting-with-nix.md

     └── isabel.nix
 ```

-Then in the file `hosts/common.nix` file I would have something like this:

 Our `modules/common.nix` may look something like this, where we are defining a new option for the hostname:
 ```nix
 {lib, config, ...}: {